livxliv/-sie-eng270-Project/README.md

 2. **Add_temperature.py** :

       a.
-Add dates on a new csv file going from 01/01/2018 to 31/12/2022 (it did not take under consideration 29/02/2020 since it was a leap year
+Add dates on a new csv file going from 01/01/2018 to 31/12/2022 (it did not take under consideration 29/02/2020 since it was a leap year <br>
       b.
-Add temperature from 16.000 to 30.000 to each date and going through 3625 lines (for each coral coordinates).The temperature followed a normal distribution (or Gaussian distribution) around 25.000
+Add temperature from 16.000 to 30.000 to each date and going through 3625 lines (for each coral coordinates).The temperature followed a normal distribution (or Gaussian distribution) around 25.000 <br>

    => Gives us "*temperature_data.csv*"